andlzanon/prompt-optim-expl-rec/README.md

 # Prompt Otimization for Better Explanations in Recommender Systems

-This project has the main objective to use prompt otimization techniques to generate explanations for recommender systems
+This project has the main objective to use prompt otimization techniques to generate explanations for recommender systems.

 ## 📋 Reproduction